netsys-lab/panapi/doc/Implementation.md

 ```

-We suspect that TAPS is specified as an event-based asynchronous API
+We suspect that TAPS is specified as an event-based asynchronous API,
-because most programming languages don't offer such high-level
+mainly because most programming languages don't offer such high-level
 concurrency features, at least not on a comparable level of
 convenience.